nitheeshkoushik/fetch-de/README.md

 - Once you have flattened the JSON data object and masked those two fields, write each record to a Postgres database that is made available via a custom postgres image that has the tables pre created.

+#### The answers and decisions made were explained in an attached pdf Decisionsn&Answers.pdf
 ## Prerequesites
 - docker
 - docker-compose